Humza Yousaf to pledge £300 million to cut NHS waiting lists in Scotland

 The Scottish First Minister will also use his speech to the SNP conference to insist support for independence can increase to a ‘sustained majority’.

-Humza Yousaf will pledge an extra £300 million for the NHS in Scotland over the next three years – saying the cash could reduce waiting lists by 100,000 by 2026.
+Humza Yousaf is to pledge an extra £300 million for the NHS in Scotland over the next three years – saying the cash could reduce waiting lists by 100,000 by 2026.

-The Scottish First Minister and SNP leader will announce additional funding as he makes his keynote speech to this party’s annual conference this afternoon.
+The Scottish First Minister and SNP leader will announce additional funding as he makes his keynote speech to his party’s annual conference on Tuesday afternoon.

 It is his first conference since taking over from Nicola Sturgeon as party leader and first minister in March this year – but it comes at a time when his party is seeing support slip in the polls, while a police investigation into internal SNP finances is still ongoing.

-Mr Yousaf will use his speech to the Aberdeen conference to insist that support for independence can be increased to a “sustained majority”.
+Mr Yousaf will use his speech to the gathering in Aberdeen to insist that support for independence can be increased to a “sustained majority”.

 After a debate about the party’s strategy for independence earlier in the conference, Mr Yousaf will stress the SNP must now “concentrate not on the how – but on the why” of independence.